naszilla/naszilla/README.md

 cd naszilla
 python naszilla/run_experiments.py --search_space nasbench_201 --dataset cifar100 --queries 100 --trials 100
 ```
-This will test several NAS algorithms against each other on the NASBench-101 search
+This will test several NAS algorithms against each other on the NASBench-201 search
 space.
+Note that NASBench-201 allows you to specify one of three datasets: cifar10, cifar100, or imagenet.
 To customize your experiment, open `params.py`.
 Here, you can change the
 algorithms and their hyperparameters.
 For details on running specific methods,
 see [these docs](docs/naszilla.md).